Cody Mizell

-Cody Mizell (born September 30, 1991) is an American professional soccer player who plays as a goalkeeper for the Major League Soccer club New York City FC.
+Cody Mizell (born September 30, 1991) is an American former professional soccer player who played as a goalkeeper.
+Currently, he is the goalkeeper coach for D.C.
+United in Major League Soccer.

 College career

 Mizell attended Clemson University, where he was first choice goalkeeper for all three seasons, winning numerous All-American and All-ACC awards as a Tiger.
 He was named an NCAA All-American and team Most Valuable Player as a true Freshman in 2010.

 Professional career

 Atlanta Silverbacks

-On May 16, 2013, Mizell signed a professional contract with NASL club Atlanta Silverbacks.
+On May 16, 2013, Mizell signed with NASL club Atlanta Silverbacks.
 Mizell made his professional debut against the New York Cosmos shortly after joining the club.
 He went on to help Atlanta win the NASL Spring season title and a berth in the 2013 NASL Soccer Bowl.

 Tampa Bay Rowdies

 On March 27, 2014, Mizell signed a two-year contract with NASL club Tampa Bay Rowdies following a successful trial.
-He made his debut with the Rowdies on May 24, 2014 in a 3–2 win against rival side Fort Lauderdale Strikers.
+He made his debut with the Rowdies on May 24, 2014, in a 3–2 win against rival side Fort Lauderdale Strikers.
 After making five appearances for the Rowdies in 2014, Mizell and Tampa Bay exercised an option in his contract to terminate it to explore future club considerations.